How long is each individual session and how frequently do I attend?

 Anger management and acting out behaviors

 Depression & suicidal ideation and intent

 Bullying, including emotional impact of social media

-I take an interactive, insight-oriented approach to therapy, offering feedback and building upon your existing strengths.
+We take an interactive, insight-oriented approach to therapy, offering feedback and building upon your existing strengths.

-My Adolescent & Teen Psychotherapy practice is focused on supporting boys and girls, ages 12 – 18, as they strive to meet increasing social, emotional and academic demands.
+Our Adolescent & Teen Psychotherapy practice is focused on supporting boys and girls, ages 12 – 18, as they strive to meet increasing social, emotional and academic demands.

 As an adolescent moves through puberty, rapid physiological, sexual, cognitive, and emotional changes take place; thus my work with this age group demands a style of fluidity and flexibility that is profoundly different than that of a child or adult.
 Coupled with societal and peer influences, this can be a confusing and difficult period, often marked by anxiety and even moments of despair.

 When a parent watches their once happy-go-lucky, gregarious child transform into a moody teen, it can be a disquieting and somewhat bewildering experience.
 The goal of therapy is to provide a judgment-free space in which your child can talk about the many important and stressful decisions he or she faces whilst building up the skills and resilience to lead a happy, healthy life.